ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 A. **Default** blocks:

-- Dynamic targeting - embeds recommended items based on the Segment the user belongs to.
+- Dynamic targeting - embeds recommended items based on the segment the user belongs to.
 - Personalized - displays a list of content items/products that are recommended to end users when specific scenarios are triggered.
-- Targeting - embeds a content item based on the Segment the user belongs to.
+- Targeting - embeds a content item based on the segment the user belongs to.

 B. **PIM** blocks: